Stability of Q-Learning Through Design and Optimism: Introduction

 \subsection{Some history}

-Discussion concerning the challenges surrounding Q-learning is postponed to \Cref{s:Baird}, but we highlight a central open issue here: \textit{it is not known if the projected Bellman equation \eqref{e:PBE} has a solution outside of very special cases}.
+One open issue motivating the research surveyed in this paper is this: \textit{it is not known if the projected Bellman equation \eqref{e:PBE} has a solution outside of very special cases}.

 Success stories surveyed in \cite{sze10} include the special case of binning \cite{jaajorsin94a}, which is a generalization of the tabular setting, and the criterion in \cite{melmeyrib08} and its improvement in \cite{leehe19}, but the assumptions are not easily verified in practice.
 The progress report in \cite[Section 3.3.2]{sze10} states that the \textit{only known convergence result is due to Melo et al.} \cite{melmeyrib08}.
 See \cite[Section 11.2]{sutbar18} for further discussion, and \cite{goptho22} for recent insight.

 This open problem was a topic of discussion throughout the Simons program on reinforcement learning held in 2020, especially during the bootcamp lectures \cite{Simons_bootcamp2020}.

 \Cref{t:Qstable,t:greedyStable} resolve this open problem for Q-learning with optimistic training.
 Following many preliminaries, the proof of \Cref{t:Qstable} is similar to the proof of convergence of TD($\lambda$) learning from the dissertation of Van Roy \cite{tsivan97,royThesis98}, and the assumptions are related to the assumptions in this prior work, even though the setting is very different.